geoffrey4444/spectre-cpp-basics/LessonOutlines/Day1.md

 - Add function to do left integral
 - Add correction to do trap instead of left, show how error drops

-- Add overload taking std::function<>, instead of hard-coding function f
+- Add overload taking function pointer, instead of hard-coding function f

 - Challenge: add your own function that returns exp(x)